 The language barrier is the biggest stumbling block for English-speaking residents.
 All tests can are in Russian and you won’t be able to bring a translator along with you.

-Step one: Driving lessons and Russian driving test
+Driving lessons and Russian driving test

 If you are required to pass a practical Russian driving test, your first step to getting a Russian driving license is to register for driving lessons.
 You must practice driving for a set amount of hours (usually 50 hours), between a period of two to six months.